I can of Myself do nothing.

 But after Paul's encounter with Jesus, this Jewish Pharisee's XL passion refocused to follow and serve the Christ.

 ## The Reins: Jesus & Paul (Part 1)

 NOTE: This is a 2022 update of a 2012 Carey Lewis Devotion.
 You may see notes to 'Actors, Models & Talent for Christ.'
 If you think you're not in show business, think again.
 Shakespeare said, 'All the world's a stage and all its men and women merely players.
 Mostly true.
 But you're not merely players.
 You are messengers and ambassadors for the King of kings.

 P.S.
-To read the other devotions in this series, please see the War Gear series.
+To read the other devotions in this series, please see the The Reins series.